 Rates for IIC have been studied in ITU-T Study Group 3 with several recommendationshaving been made on methods to reduce connectivity rates.
 WCIT Resolution 5 - on “International telecommunication service traffic termination and exchange” - invites concerned Members States to collaborate so that their regulatory frameworks promote the establishment of commercial agreements between authorized operating agencies and the providers of international services in alignment with principles of fair competition and innovation.
 The Resolution also instruct the TSB Director totake necessary action in order thatITU-T Study Group 3 study recent developments and practices with regard to the termination and exchange of international telecommunication traffic under commercial agreements, so as to develop a Recommendation, if appropriate, and guidelines for concerned Member States, for the use of providers of international telecommunication services in regard to issues they consider relevant.

-ITU Member States and the ITU may wish to consider which policy environments and strategies can facilitate the growth of networks and reduction in connectivity rates, including IXPs (both at a local and regional level).
+ITU Member States and the ITU needs to seriously consider which policy environments and strategies can facilitate the growth of networks and reduction in connectivity rates, including IXPs (both at a local and regional level).
 The need for IIC can be reduced through the development of local/ national/regional networks.
 Content hosted within a country rather than abroad, will reduce demand for international connectivity.
 Hosting local content closer to the users may also reduce latency, improve user experience, and increase demand for Internet connectivity [source: UK].

-With the move from traditional networks (based on dedicated service-channels and/or separate networks for each service) to integrated (transport) services on a single packet-based transport infrastructure, maintaining pre-defined transmission planning of Quality of Service (QoS)presents a challenge, since many IP-based networks might not provide for self-standing end-to-end QoS, but only transport classes, which enable QoS differentiation.Rather than relying on expensive, fault-tolerant equipment for reliability, engineers experimented with a larger number of inexpensive, less reliable nodes with a multiplicity of paths as another option to obtain reliability [source: PayPal].
+With the move from traditional networks (based on dedicated service-channels and/or separate networks for each service) to integrated (transport) services on a single packet-based transport infrastructure, maintaining pre-defined transmission planning of Quality of Service (QoS)presents a challenge, since many IP-based networks might not provide for self-standing end-to-end QoS, but only transport classes, which enable QoS differentiation.

 An IP-based network can support end-to-end QoS, if its routerssupport the appropriate mechanisms and the network is designed for QoS.
-Adding Quality of Service to a network can increase the complexity and the cost of the network depending on the mechanisms used and the service quality levels provided [source: Discussion of Ad Hoc Group, first IEG meeting].

 Due to the dramatic increase in mobile communications (both in terms of the number of registered devices and of the volume and transmission of requested resources), some have cautioned that migration scenarios and hybrid connections with existing wirelineand traditional networks and terminals may be neglected and it may become increasingly difficult for network operators to establish, implement or maintaincertain QoS standards.